BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/13-deployment-strategy.md

 ### Key takeaway

-> "We follow a **Rolling Update** strategy for general use, and **Canary deployments** for critical services.
-We choose deployment patterns based on service criticality, risk profile, and observability tooling."
+> "We follow **Rolling Update** strategy for general use, **Blue-Green** for critical applications where rollback must be instant and downtime must be minimal, because you deploy the new version in a parallel environment and can switch traffic immediately, and **Canary** large-scale applications where you want to test the new version with a small subset of users, gradually increasing exposure while monitoring metrics.
+Choice depends on the risk tolerance, scale, and resources available."